 So what is a “sensory bank”?

-The sensory bank is the idea that an individual who is sensitive to crowded areas or events, for example, may be able to tolerate a a busy party for a short time IF the person has first filled up their sensory bank with experiences that help to counteract that non-preferred experience – for example, being alone in her room, running through a park or backyard, or maybe even going for a ride in a car with no one else but the driver.
+The sensory bank is the idea that an individual who is sensitive to crowded areas or events, for example, may be able to tolerate a a busy party for a short time IF the person has first filled up their sensory bank.
+To fill up their sensory bank, individuals need experiences that help to counteract that non-preferred experience – for example, being alone in her room, running through a park or backyard, or maybe even going for a ride in a car with no one else but the driver.

 This concept can help you reframe your family’s choices- both large and small.
 If you know that large gatherings are stressful, and there is a family wedding that MUST be attended, you can spend the days and hours leading up the event making “deposits” in the sensory bank.
 If there is a school activity that involves a lot of sitting still, consider walking or biking to school that day to make a “deposit” before the day starts.